 Conspicuous by their absence are the deep-tube lines, where the trains are smaller, older, and thus lack air conditioning.
 Step forward the Central, Northern, Piccadilly, Victoria, Jubilee, Bakerloo, and Waterloo and City lines, whose absence blows a giant void in air conditioning in Zone 1.
 As anyone who’s ever spent a summer’s day on these lines can tell you, they’re sweltering, but relief is on the way.

-The Piccadilly line’s fancy new trains will bring air conditioning by 2024, with the Bakerloo, Central, and Waterloo & City line to follow – although the Central Line isn’t slated to get sweet, chilly relief until 2030.
+The Piccadilly line’s fancy new trains will bring air conditioning by 2025, with the Bakerloo, Central, and Waterloo & City line to follow – although the Central Line isn’t slated to get sweet, chilly relief until 2030.
 With no current plans to upgrade the other three, you’ll want to avoid the Jubilee, Victoria or Northern lines.
-When in doubt, consult the map!
+When in doubt, consult the chilled out map!